AloisReitbauer/smalltable/README.md

 * database.
 The array of JavaScript objects you want to work with.
 * fields.
 The fields of the returned JavaScript objects.
 * constraints.
 Query constraints for individual fields.
-Currently only exaxt match is supported.
+Currently only exact match is supported.
 * aggregation.
 Defines whether the **last** field of the field array should be aggregated.
 Right now only sum is supported.

 This is pretty much everything there is in smalltable.